 Several factors increase the likelihood of developing fatty liver disease, especially the non-alcoholic type (NAFLD), what is non alcoholic fatty liver disease treatment.

-A combination of conditions like high blood pressure, high blood sugar, and belly fat increases risk. - Poor Diet
+- Metabolic Syndrome: A combination of conditions like high blood pressure, high blood sugar, and belly fat increases risk.

-Diets high in sugar, refined carbs, and unhealthy fats can lead to fat deposits in the liver. - Sedentary Lifestyle
+- Poor Diet: Diets high in sugar, refined carbs, and unhealthy fats can lead to fat deposits in the liver.

-Lack of physical activity contributes to weight gain and insulin resistance. - Sleep Apnea
+- Sedentary Lifestyle: Lack of physical activity contributes to weight gain and insulin resistance.

-Interrupted breathing during sleep is associated with more severe liver disease. - Genetics
+- Sleep Apnea: Interrupted breathing during sleep is associated with more severe liver disease.

 Non-alcoholic fatty liver disease diagnosis